=== by Bob Sutherland ===

 I did not always own a camera.
-I was heavily in debt during the early years of my teaching career.
-Consequently I did not even consider participating in an expensive hobby such as photography.
-Many of the teachers I have met in isolated northern communities did not own a camera.
+I was heavily in debt during the early years of my teaching career so consequently I did not even consider participating in an expensive hobby such as photography.
+Many of the teachers I met in isolated northern communities did not own a camera.

 My first purchase was a camcorder.
-Using the camcorder I discovered how difficult it can sometimes be to get people to cooperate and let me film them.
+Using the camcorder I discovered how difficult it can be to get people to cooperate as I was filming.
 I had more success shooting landscape scenery.

 A few year later I became interested in buying and using a film camera to take photographs.
 While travelling across the country I visited the best camera stores I could find in some of the largest cities.
 Many of the stores I picked specialized in selling and renting camera equipment to professional photographers.
 I did not expect that I would be able to afford their prices but I wanted to talk to knowledgeable sales staff.
 I was determined to find out just what was available before buying my first film camera.
 My expectation at the time was that buying a good quality camera would be a once in a lifetime experience.

 What I learned was that none of the stores had a camera designed for shooting photographs in a cold climate.
 When listing the operational temperature range in user manuals and brochures the manufacturers often recommended their cameras not be used in temperatures below five degrees Celsius.
 Only a few manufacturers were willing to take a risk and suggest zero degrees Celsius as the coldest temperature their cameras might be able to operate in.